ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/example_data.md

 communities found in each cell.
 It provides a set of rows identifying size structured cohorts of PFTs occurring in each cell.

+### Animal functional group definitions

+The `animal_functional_groups.csv` file is a CSV file that defines the animal functional groups to be used within the simulation.
+Each row defines a uniquely named functional group along with key traits such as the adult body mass and diet.

 <!--

 Original text and partial tables, to be moved into NetCDF attributes